Biu, Nigeria: Health

 Malnutrition in southern Borno State is extensive.
-In 2005, Médecins Sans Frontières (MSF) set up an intensive care feeding center in Biu hospital, the main referral hospital for the region.
+In 2005, Médecins Sans Frontières (MSF) set up an intensive care feeding centre in Biu hospital, the main referral hospital for the region.

 In October 2009 there was an outbreak of Cholera in the area, a disease that spreads through drinking contaminated water.
 About 600 people were rushed to the Biu General Hospital for diagnosis and treatment.
 The management of the hospital, in conjunction with the State Ministry of Health, decided to evacuate the patients to an isolated treatment camp.